Guizhouichthyosaurus: History of research

 Guizhouichthyosaurus tangae was one of three new genera and species of ichthyosaurs from the Xiaowa Formation (which was deposited in the lower Carnian stage of the Late Triassic) of China named by Y. Cao and Y. Luo in 2000.
 G. tangae was named based on Gmr 009, a well-preserved specimen, although it is missing the hips, a hindflipper, and much of its tail.
 Li Chun and You Hai-Lu named a new species of Cymbospondylus, C. asiaticus, from the same region in 2002 based on two nearly complete skulls.
 They noted that this was the first time that Cymbospondylus had ever been reported from outside North America and Europe, in addition to the first occurrence outside the Middle Triassic.
-In 2003, another ichthyosaur, Panjiangsaurus epicharis, was named by Chen Xiaohong and Cheng Long, based on the nearly perfectly-preserved specimen TR 00001.
+In 2003, another ichthyosaur, Panjiangsaurus epicharis, was named by Chen Xiaohong and Cheng Long, based on the nearly perfectly-preserved specimen TR 00001, the holotype, and the additional specimen SPCV30014, a three-dimensionally preserved skull.

 A study of the cranial anatomy of Guizhouichthyosaurus was conducted by Michael Maisch and colleagues in 2006.
 They described multiple specimens; GNG dq-46, a good skull discovered by farmers at Wolonggang in 1998, then sent to the Guanling National Geopark of Fossil Biota where it was prepared by Jin-ZhaoDing and Da-Peng Zhang; GNG dp-22, a partial skull mixed up with the remains of other ichthyosaurs; and GNG D-41, a complete, though incompletely prepared, skeleton.
 Pan Xinru and colleagues restudied Guizhouichthyosaurus and published their results in another 2006 paper, in which they described GNG D-41 in more detail.
-They found Panjiangsaurus epicharis and Cymbopsondylus asiaticus to be junior synonyms of G. tangae.
+They found Panjiangsaurus epicharis and Cymbospondylus asiaticus to be junior synonyms of G. tangae.